-The RP will be supplied with all relevant information on the household being nominated to the vacancy.
-The RP may complete their own assessment checks in line with their own lettings policies.
+The Registered Provider will be supplied with all relevant information on the household being nominated to the vacancy.
+The Registered Provider may complete their own assessment checks in line with their own lettings policies.

-The final decision on whether to offer a tenancy sits with the RP.
+The final decision on whether to offer a tenancy rests with the Registered Provider.